sarahdadoun/mixed-messages/README.md

 3. Go to the directory that contains the project

 4. Type `node mixed-messages.js` to run the program.

+### :arrow_down: Downloads

+To run this program, install it locally with node:

 ## :white_check_mark: Status